 We provide support, handle software updates, and if you ever run into a problem with the Avocor R Series Hardware as a Service, we’ll replace it.
-You also have the option to upgrade them at your renewal so you don’t need to worry about refreshing your hardware.
+You also have the option to upgrade them at your renewal, so you don’t need to worry about refreshing your hardware.

 The ideal display will deliver crisp signage regardless if you’re displaying photographs, text, or video or all forms of media at once.
 Additionally, the perfect display will come at a price point that works for your budget.
 Let’s dive in on how to find the best display for your digital signage system.